Short on time? Then the key things to know are:

 - You may be prescribed blood-thinning injections in your postnatal period for ten days to help reduce the risk of deep vein thrombosis and clots in your lungs

-What to expect in your caesarean birth
+What to expect during your planned c-section

 Caesarean births, or caesarean sections, are a surgical procedure that delivers your baby through an incision in your abdomen.